 What is Monterey County known for?

 A few specific spots (like Fisherman’s Wharf and Pebble Beach) and people (ahem, John Steinbeck) put Monterey County on the map.
-But it’s also a top spot for agriculture as you can see when you dig into what is grown in Monterey.
-And, of that agriculture, wine places a large part.
+But it’s also a top spot for agriculture, as you can see when you dig into what is grown in Monterey.
+And, of that agriculture, wine plays a large part.
 Monterey is one of California’s largest wine-producing regions — with more than 46,000 acres planted to wine grapes — so there are a lot of opportunities for a Monterey wine tasting.

 History Of Wine In Monterey

-Central Coast Wines
+The Central Coast AVA

-A key part of this AVA is Monterey County, which has nine smaller AVAs: Monterey, Santa Lucia Highlands, Arroyo Seco, San Lucas, Hames Valley, Chalone, Carmel Valley, San Antonio Valley, and San Bernabe.
+The Central Coast AVA covers over 250 miles from San Francisco to Santa Barbara and includes the state’s oldest and newest wine regions.
+A vital part of this AVA is Monterey County, which has nine smaller AVAs: Monterey, Santa Lucia Highlands, Arroyo Seco, San Lucas, Hames Valley, Chalone, Carmel Valley, San Antonio Valley, and San Bernabe.

 How Many Wineries Are In Monterey Country?